curqu/Urban_index/README.md

 # Urban & Suburban Development Index
-A python script for ArcMap 10.6 classifying urban, suburban and rural areas, based on the Global Human Settlement Layer.
+A python script for ArcMap 10.6 classifying urban, suburban and rural areas, based on the Global Human Settlement Layer (GHSL).

 - - - -
 # Dependencies